hughlang/tweek/README.md

-# Tweek: A Tween Animation Kit for Rust
+# Tweek: A Simple Animation Kit for Rust

 What's a "Tween"?
 I can tell you it definitely isn't (this)[https://www.merriam-webster.com/dictionary/tween].